 |Day 7||Essay||Invention, technology, gadgets|

-Remember, the purpose of journal prompts is to get you started with a writing session.
-Don’t worry if you stray a little from your topic or use the same form day after day.
-Try to reach past what is comfortable for you and test your own limits.
+Journal prompts are supposed to help you start a writing session.
+Don’t worry if you stray from your topic or use the same form day after day.
+Try to reach past what is comfortable for you and test your limits.
 Good luck, and keep writing!

 Did you find these journal prompts helpful or inspiring?
 Do you often use writing prompts?
 Share your thoughts by leaving a comment.